-Not only that, with PayPal, you can spend your earning to shop online on most of reputable merchants, without worrying about giving away your cards information.
+Not only that, with PayPal, you can spend your earning to shop online on most reputable merchants, without worrying about giving away your card information.

 Beyond this, there is also a feature called “Buyer’s Protection” from PayPal.

-I nearly need to use this feature when one of the online service I bought, suddenly banned my account after I deposits some of money through PayPal.
+I nearly need to use this feature when one of the online services I bought, suddenly banned my account after I deposit some money through PayPal.

-In the end, I don't use it because the customer service guy managed to solve the issue and I can regain the access to my account.
+I don’t use it because the customer service guy solved the issue and I can regain access to my account.

 Sometimes PayPal may limit your account once you verified the account with the card but don’t worry.

-They will provided hints for the issues on their "Resolution Center" page.
+They will provide hints for the issues on their “Resolution Center” page.

 Usually, they asked you to send more government issued documents for more verification.

-But again, if you're living in states and you're American, there's tiny chance you'll run such issue with PayPal unless your accounts had been compromised.
+But again, if you’re living in states and you’re American, there’s a tiny chance you’ll run such an issue with PayPal.

-Formerly oDesk, before merging with Elance, UpWork does not only offer marketplace service for those remote worker and employer, but it also provided you with the payment service.
+Formerly oDesk, before merging with Elance, Upwork offers not only marketplace service for that remote worker and employer, but it also provided you with the payment service.

-Though they allow you to be paid through PayPal, but they also offered a direct deposit to your local bank account.
+Though they allow you to get paid through PayPal, they also offered a direct deposit to your local bank account.

 This will be useful if you’re living outside of the states.

-But if you had U.S bank account, you can add it to your upWork account since transferring your earnings to your U.S bank account is usually free to those who qualify.
+But if you had a U.S bank account, you can add it to your Upwork account since transferring your earnings to your U.S bank account is usually free to those who qualify.
 Reference: https://support.upwork.com/hc/en-us/articles/211063818-How-do-I-set-up-to-get-paid-by-ACH-

-You can sign up for UpWork as worker or employer on their site: www.upwork.com
+You can sign up for Upwork as a worker or employer on their site: www.Upwork.com